DarkTussin/CiraUpdaterAndAnimator/README.md

 # CiraUpdaterAndAnimator
-A simple program to download himawari satellite images - also lets you animate desktop background by directory
+A simple program to download himawari satellite images - also lets you animate desktop background by directory.

 This is a simple program that was inspired by a reddit thread.